benswift/benswift.github.io/_posts/2019-10-15-sound-file-io-in-extempore-with-libsndfile.md

 bindings](https://github.com/digego/extempore/blob/master/libs/external/sndfile.xtm)
 to read, process and write audio data files.

-{:.hl-para}

-There have been some recent bugfixes in `libsndfile`, and (even more recently) these have made it into Extempore, which builds it's own `libsndfile` shared library as part of the CMake build process.
-So if you want to try this stuff it's probably best that you've built the latest Extempore from `HEAD`.

 ## Loading the xtlang wrappers for the sndfile library functions

 Once you've got Extempore up and running, the first thing to do is to load the